 Buy a Top-up LGPS Pension

-When you draw your LGPS benefits you can use some or all of your AVC fund to buy a top-up pension from the LGPS.
-This automatically provides an inflation-proofed pension and dependants’ benefits and is based on set purchase factors which do not tend to change.
+When you take your LGPS benefits you can use some or all of your AVC fund to buy a top-up pension from the LGPS.
+This automatically provides an inflation-proofed pension and can provide dependants’ benefits.
+The pension you buy is based on set purchase factors which can vary from time to time.

 Take your AVCs as cash